Neuronized Priors for Bayesian Sparse Linear Regression: Introduction

-for $j=1,\dots,p$, where $\pi_\tau$ and $\pi_g$ are some densities chosen by the user.
-The variance parameter $\tau_j^2$ that governs the shrinkage level of individual parameter is called the local shrinkage parameter, and the variance parameter $\tau_w^2$ that controls the overall shrinkage effect is called the global shrinkage parameter \citep{polson2010shrink}.
+for $j=1,\dots,p$, where $\pi_\tau$ and $\pi_g$ are some distributions chosen by the user.
+The {\it local} shrinkage parameter $\tau_j^2$ governs the shrinkage level of each individual parameter, whereas the {\it global} shrinkage parameter $\nu_w^2$ controls the overall shrinkage effect \citep{polson2010shrink}.
+It is common that the variance of the Gaussian prior in \eqref{eq:shrink} contains the unknown error variance $\sigma^2$ of the model.
+However, as shown in \cite{moran2018variance}, the inclusion of $\sigma^2$ in (\ref{eq:shrink}) can result in inconsistency of $\sigma^2$ under high-dimensional settings.
+We thus offer a choice to not mix $\sigma^2$ in the prior of $\btheta$.

-There have been numerous choices of $\pi_\tau$ considered to induce shrinkage on the parameters.
-These priors include the Bayesian Lasso \citep{park2008bayesian} with $\pi_\tau$ being an exponential distribution, the horseshoe prior \citep{carvalho2010horseshoe} with $\pi_\tau$ being a half-Cauchy distribution, the generalized double Pareto \citep{armagan2011generalized} with $\pi_\tau$ being a mixture of Laplace distributions, and the Dirichlet-Laplace prior \citep{bhattacharya2015dirichlet} with $\pi_\tau$ being the distribution for the product of a Dirichlet and a Laplace random variables.
-Recently, theoretical properties of the prior choice for $\tau_j$ have been investigated, and the results show that the marginal prior density of $\theta_j$ with a heavy tail and a sufficient mass around zero achieves the minimax optimal rate of posterior contraction \citep{ghosh2017asymptotic,van2016conditions}, like point-mass mixtures of spike and slab priors that will be introduced later.
+A few choices of $\pi_\tau$ have been shown to induce desirable shrinkage on the regression parameters, including the Strawderman-Berger prior with $\pi_\tau$ being a mixture of gamma distributions \citep{berger1996choice}, the Bayesian Lasso \citep{park2008bayesian} with $\pi_\tau$ being an exponential distribution, the horseshoe prior \citep{carvalho2010horseshoe} with $\pi_\tau'$ being a half-Cauchy distribution, the generalized double Pareto \citep{armagan2011generalized} with $\pi_\tau$ being a mixture of Laplace distributions, and the Dirichlet-Laplace prior \citep{bhattacharya2015dirichlet} with $\pi_\tau$ being the product of a Dirichlet and a Laplace random variables.
+Some recent theoretical investigations show that the marginal prior density of $\theta_j$ with a heavy tail and a sufficient mass around zero achieves the minimax optimal rate of posterior contraction \citep{ghosh2017asymptotic,van2016conditions,song2017nearly}.

-In Gaussian linear regression models, MCMC sampling of $\theta_j$ given the local and global shrinkage parameters can be efficiently implemented by taking advantage of the conjugacy.
-However, while the continuous shrinkage priors have computational advantages over point-mass priors, their posterior approximation is still difficult in high-dimensional settings.
-Also, the resulting posterior samples do not automatically provide sparse estimates of the coefficients, so that extra steps are required for variable selection \citep{hahn2015decoupling}.

-Another popular class of shrinkage priors is the class of two-group mixture priors, called the {\it spike-and-slab} (SpSL) priors \citep{mitchell1988bayesian, george1993variable}.
-These prior densities are represented by a mixture of two densities as follows:
+Another popular class of shrinkage priors is the class of {\it spike-and-slab} (SpSL) priors \citep{mitchell1988bayesian, george1993variable}, also known as two-group mixture priors, which can be written as: